- 01Keep 6 months of PITI per property in a dedicated reserve account -- that's your survival floor

 Building Reserves Without Killing Your Growth

-The 50% rule exists for a reason.
-It says half your gross rent goes to expenses — and that includes reserves.
+The 50% rule says half your gross rent goes to expenses -- including reserves.
 On a $1,400 rental, $700 goes to operating expenses, CapEx, vacancy, and reserves.
 The other $700 covers your mortgage.
 Whatever's left after PITI is your actual cash flow.

-If your PITI is $950, you're looking at maybe $450 in cash flow before reserves and $250 after.
-That's not exciting.
-But it's real.
-And it's the number that keeps you in the game when the furnace dies.
+If PITI is $950, you're looking at $450/month before reserves and maybe $250 after.
+Not exciting -- but real.
+That's the number that keeps you in the game when the furnace dies.

-Your NOI should account for these reserve contributions as operating costs.
-If the deal doesn't pencil with reserves baked in, it doesn't pencil.
+Your NOI should account for reserve contributions as operating costs.
+If the deal doesn't work with reserves baked in, it doesn't work.
 Walk away.

-Signal 1: You've dipped below 3 months of PITI.
+Below 3 months of PITI.
 Six months is the target.
-Three months is the floor.
-Below that, one bad month — a vacancy, a repair, a property tax adjustment — and you're scrambling.
+Three is the floor.
+Below that, one bad month and you're scrambling.

-Signal 2: You haven't funded CapEx in 6+ months.
-Maybe cash flow got tight and you stopped the transfers.
-That means your next major repair comes out of your operating reserve, which shrinks your survival buffer.
-It's a domino chain.
+No CapEx funding for 6+ months.
+If cash flow got tight and you stopped the transfers, your next major repair comes out of operating reserves -- shrinking your survival buffer.

-Signal 3: You're floating expenses across properties.
-Using cash flow from Property A to cover a repair on Property B?
-That's a sign neither property has enough reserves on its own.
-One more hit and both properties are compromised.
+Floating expenses across properties.
+Using cash flow from Property A to cover a repair on Property B means neither has enough reserves on its own.
+One more hit and both are compromised.

-When you see these signals, you've got options.
-Tighten expenses — renegotiate insurance, shop property management fees, raise rents if the market supports it.
-Or refinance to a lower rate and give your cash flow room to rebuild.
-And if neither works?
-Sell the weakest property.
-Selling one to protect the other four?
-That's portfolio management.
+When you see these signals: tighten expenses, renegotiate insurance, shop property management fees, raise rents if the market supports it.
+Or refinance to a lower rate and give cash flow room to rebuild.
+If neither works, sell the weakest property.
+Selling one to protect the other four is portfolio management.

 The Autopilot System

-Every rent payment hits my operating account.
+Every rent payment hits the operating account.
 The day it clears, an automatic transfer moves 10% to a high-yield savings account.
-That's it.
 One transfer.
 The 10% covers both CapEx and vacancy reserves in a single bucket.

 An increase in property value created directly by the investor through renovations, operational improvements, or rent increases — as opposed to passive market appreciation that happens over time without intervention.